archanaaniyan1341/archanaaniyan1341/README.md

-### Hi there 👋
+  ## Hi there 👋

-**"Hi, I’m Archana Aniyan, a frontend-focused full stack developer with over 4 years of experience building scalable, user-friendly applications.
+<p>I’m Archana Aniyan, a frontend-focused full stack developer with over 4 years of experience building scalable, user-friendly applications.
 My core expertise is in React.js, where I’ve worked extensively on creating responsive, accessible, and performance-optimized interfaces.
 I also have hands-on experience with Node.js for backend development, integrating APIs, and working with databases like SQL Server.

 I’ve contributed to large-scale migration projects, transforming legacy systems into modern React and Node.js applications, ensuring maintainability through clean architecture and clear separation of concerns.
 My approach blends technical precision with a strong focus on UI/UX, ensuring applications are not just functional but also visually engaging.

-I’m a continuous learner, adaptable to new technologies, and passionate about delivering high-quality solutions that balance user needs with business goals."**
+I’m a continuous learner, adaptable to new technologies, and passionate about delivering high-quality solutions that balance user needs with business goals.</p>
 <!--
 **archanaaniyan1341/archanaaniyan1341** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.